Tuesday, October 15, 2024

 This song means a great deal to me and I admire this new take since it keeps true to the original source material while feeling updated.
 Perfume Genius' vocals are a nice reworking, honoring the beautiful falsetto of Jimmy Sommerville.

 It is hard to exaggerate the historical importance of this song.
 Released in 1984, "Smalltown Boy" became an anthem for LGBT rights during that time.
 It addresses issues of homophobia, societal and familial rejection, bullying, and physical and emotional abuse.
 Although I was not rejected by my own family (thankfully), I was the target of years of bullying and physical assaults, so this song occupied and still occupies a special place in my heart.
-I remember the first time I heard it: I was at the Greek Theater in Berkeley waiting for Simple Minds to perform as the opening act for Eurythmics.
-It really struck me, since I had never really heard a song about me or my own experiences.
+I remember the first time I heard it: I was at the Greek Theater in Berkeley waiting for Simple Minds to perform as the opening act for Eurythmics, and a roar of excitement and approval came up from the crowd when the first percolating notes of this song rang out.
+It really struck me, since I had never truly heard a song about me or my own experiences.
 It was a powerful moment.
 Bronski Beat recognized me, and validated the pain and confusion of having total strangers come at me with absolute hatred, neck veins bulging, screaming, sometimes wielding weapons, eyes popping as they spewed their own fear.

 Thematically, it reminds me so much of the song "Flawless (Go To The City)" by George Michael in which he urges gay men and women to get out of their small towns and go to the city where a better life awaits (previously here).
 Or at least a more tolerant life, one that is not filled with daily hatred and attacks.
 There is a very long history indeed of gay men and women leaving small towns and small-minded areas for metropolitan areas where they are accepted.
 Gay ghettoes arose in cities precisely because of their proximity to centers of culture, literature, and the arts.
 It's a sad, heartbreaking reality for many men and women but often one must leave one's place of creation because it has turned into a place of destruction.
 For one's own safety, both mentally and physically, sometimes the best option is to escape.